h2r/GHOST/RAYMARCH_ROUTE_A.md

       color/depth are pixel-aligned), shade hits with it. `colorFlipU`/`colorFlipV` toggles cover the color texture's own row/col convention — verify against the RGB and lock the flips.
 - [ ] Then proceed to Step 2 (multi-camera texture arrays).

+## Review items (correctness & design debt)
+From `RAYMARCH_REVIEW_CHECKLIST.md` (2026-06-09).
+All six claims were verified against the code and found valid (R5 partial — see note).
+Fix-checklists/detail live in that file; tracked here as work, in priority order.

+- [ ] **R1 (HIGH) — single orientation/flip mapping contract.** `DepthToUpright.compute` hardcodes the
+  body mapping via `_BodyCamera` and IGNORES `flipU/flipV`, while `DepthCameraModelBuilder.BuildFor`
+  takes `orientation+flipU+flipV`.
+The packed depth/color and the camera model can therefore DESYNC — likely entangled with the open flip reconciliation below.
+Fix: one native↔model pixel-transform type used by the builder, the pack pass, and the probe; pass the same transform into `DepthToUpright`;
+  extend `NativeToModelPixel` to handle flips.
+(Checklist item 3.)
+- [ ] **R2 (HIGH) — view-camera ray double near-offset.** In view mode `ro = nearW` (near-plane point)
+  but the march starts `t = _Near`, so the first sample sits `_Near` beyond the near plane → very-near surfaces missed, range skewed.
+Fix: pass the eye origin and march from it (or start `t` at 0); update both drivers; re-validate with snap-to-source + a translated free camera.
+(Checklist item 1.)
+- [ ] **R3 (HIGH) — compositing ignores scene depth.** The march reads only `_SceneColor`; real Unity
+  geometry in front does not occlude the reconstruction.
+Fix: enable `DepthTextureMode.Depth`, bind scene depth, compute each hit's camera-space depth, and depth-reject; add a validation scene with a mesh in front.
+(Checklist item 2.)
+- [ ] **R4 (MED) — probe must validate the flipped runtime model.** `CameraModelLiveProbe` builds
+  `cleanModel` with `BuildFor(orientation)` (no flips) and `NativeToModelPixel` ignores flips, so "green" validates transpose-only, not the shipped flipped model.
+Fix: pass `flipU/flipV`; use the shared transform; drop the `AddCorner` ship→model workaround; log full orientation state.
+(Item 4.)
+- [ ] **R5 (MED, partial) — `_DepthEps` hit consistency.** The eps-band hit only fires on the first
+  valid sample; otherwise a sign-change crossing is required.
+True intersections are still caught by the crossing, so impact is limited to thin/grazing/coarse-step cases.
+Fix: accept `|delta| <= eps` for any valid sample while keeping crossing-refinement and discontinuity rejection.
+(Checklist item 6.)
+- [ ] **R6 (REFACTOR) — decouple ingestion from the splat renderer.** Raymarch consumes
+  `DrawMeshInstanced` directly, and its `Update` can't refresh depth without also drawing splats.
+  Introduce an `IDepthFrameSource`/`RaymarchDepthSource` (frame size, canonical model, native↔upright mapping, depth buffer, color, sequence, ownership) consumed by BOTH the splat renderer and raymarch;
+  add a "depth without splat draw" switch; keep buffer ownership in the provider.
+(Checklist item 5 + API-design target.)

+Done already (from the checklist's "observed" section): linear packed-color RTs (sRGB double-decode fix) and the compositor heartbeat log.

 ## Decisions & constraints
 - **No hardware ray tracing (for now).** Confirmed by user.
 Keeps the renderer portable and